 Say no to Sugar

-Women with PMS will consume more refined sugars (sweets, donuts, chocolate) than women without PMS symptoms.
+Women with PMS or premenstrual syndrome will consume more refined sugars (sweets, donuts, chocolate) than women without PMS symptoms.
 An imbalance in one’s blood sugar levels can often lead to a gorging of sweets, junk and processed goods – food such as these are laden with refined sugar.
 It is important to reduce the consumption of refined sugars, cane sugar, pops and fruit juices.

 Sugars feed candida, which not only taxes the digestive system it also slows down the liver and can result in a build-up of certain hormones which inevitably displaces others.